trapexit/mergerfs/mkdocs/docs/config/rename_and_link.md

 `rename` and `link` are arguably the most complicated functions to create in a union filesystem. `rename` only works within a single filesystem or device.
-If a rename can't be done due to the source and destination paths existing on different mount points it will return **-1** with **errno = EXDEV** (cross device / improper link).
+If a `rename` can not be done due to the source and destination paths existing on different mount points it will return an error (EXDEV, cross device / improper link).
 So if a `rename`'s source and target are on different filesystems within the pool it creates an issue.